Fish coloration: Countershading

 Countershading (dark on top and light on the bottom) in fish works well in conjunction with how light comes into the water from above.
 Looking from below up at a countershaded fish, the light belly will blend in with the light surface of the water.
 Looking from above down at a countershaded fish, the dark back will blend with the dark water below.
 An example of countershading in fish is the Atlantic bluefin tuna.
 Some fish are even known to have reverse countershading, being light on the dorsal side and dark on the ventral side.
 An example of this is Tyrannochromis macrostoma, which turns upside-down right before it strikes, essentially disappearing.

 Mimicry

 Mimicry is defined as an animal resembling a different animal that is avoided or not commonly preyed upon and is thus conspicuous.
-There are two types of mimicry: Mullerian mimicry and Batesian mimicry.
+There are two types of mimicry: Müllerian mimicry and Batesian mimicry.
 An example of Batesian mimicry in fishes are the Centrogeniidae (false scorpionfishes), that resemble the Scorpaenidae (scorpionfishes).
 Another example of Batesian mimicry is the ringed snake eel (Myrichthys colubrinus) that mimics the venomous sea snake Laticauda colubrina.
-An example of Mullerian mimicry is in saber-toothed blennies.
+An example of Müllerian mimicry is in saber-toothed blennies.
 The Meiacanthus atrodorsalis and the Plagiotremus laudandus, both venomous, resemble each other and the Meiacanthus oualanensis and the Plagiotremus laudandus flavus, also both venomous, resemble each other.